Cervical cancerDysplasia; Human papillomavirus

 - Cervical cancer

-Because the vaccine cannot protect females who are already infected with HPV, doctors recommend that girls and boys get vaccinated before they become sexually active.
+Because the vaccine cannot protect against HPV types with which people are already infected, doctors recommend that girls and boys get vaccinated before they become sexually active.

 Studies indicate that the vaccine is nearly 100% effective in preventing cervical cancer and genital warts caused by the HPV types covered in the vaccine when given prior to HPV exposure.
 However, young women who are sexually active may still derive some benefit from the vaccine, at least for protection against any of the four HPV strains that they have not yet acquired.